Firefighters make gains against Tenerife wildfire

 La Orotava (Spain) (AFP) – Firefighters made gains in their battle against a vast wildfire on Tenerife on Sunday after better-than-expected overnight weather helped them keep the blaze from destroying homes on the Spanish holiday island, regional officials said.

-The huge fire broke out late Tuesday in a mountainous northeastern area, quickly morphing into the Canary Islands' biggest-ever.
+The blaze broke out late Tuesday in a mountainous northeastern area, quickly morphing into the Canary Islands' biggest-ever wildfire.

-So far the blaze, which has a perimeter of 70 kilometres (43 miles), has burned through 8,400 hectares (20,800 acres), or just over four percent of Tenerife's overall surface area, forcing more than 12,000 people to flee their homes.
+So far, the fire, which now has a perimeter of 84 kilometres (52 miles), has burned through 11,600 hectares (28,700 acres) of land, which is nearly six percent of Tenerife's overall surface area.

+And it has forced more than 12,000 people to flee their homes, the regional government said, citing police figures.

 Despite expectations of a difficult night, things went "much better than expected", Canary Islands leader Fernando Clavijo said.

-"We warned of a complex situation, with rising temperatures and wind... and it's true the night started very hard with many calls saying the fire was very close to people's homes," he told reporters Sunday morning.
+"We warned of a complex situation, with rising temperatures and wind... and it's true the night started very hard with many calls saying the fire was very close to people's homes," he told reporters early Sunday.

 But the firefighters "worked very intensively" and got through the night without losing a single home to the blaze, he said, describing it as "almost a miracle".